 We have all heard the phrase Content is king, which was the title of an essay that Bill Gates wrote in the late 90s, which was issued on the website of a billion-dollar brand we call Microsoft today.
 He furthered his philosophy by saying content is where I expect much of the real money will be made on the Internet, just as it was in broadcasting.
 Now that is how a futurist thinks!

 Content drives users to the product or service.
 Design only influences and enhances that content – the impressions created within the product or service should reflect on the user as well.
 UX design, when used effectively, helps the user find that content easily and quickly.
-The design also helps in terms of organising the content, giving users a seamless experience, allowing them on the product or service regularly.
+The design also helps in terms of organizing the content, giving users a seamless experience, and allowing them to on the product or service regularly.